AutumnRivers/TinyKart/README.md

 * [ ] Customize Profile
 * [ ] Profile Comments
 * [ ] Actual multiplayer (with friends)
+* [ ] Matchmaking (This requires a remake of the BombProof server, which isn't impossible...)

+### Shouldn't need Earth viewing unlike above but is still low priority
 * [ ] Administrator Panel
-* [ ] Matchmaking (This requires a remake of the BombProof server, which even the ModNation folks haven't been able to do yet)

 ### Optional Features:
 These are in no particular order, and there's no guarantee they'll actually ever be added, because they are not necessary to the user experience at all.